 The Foscam R4 has the advantage of being the most affordable IP camera we tested.

-It has the basic features we expect to see, including two-way audio, night vision, and remote mobile access.
+It has the basic controls we expect to see, including two-way audio, night vision, and remote mobile access.

-One thing we like is that it has 350 pan rotation and 180 tilt, which is more than some of the expensive indoor IP cameras we tested.
+One thing we like is that it has 350 pan rotation and 180 tilt, which is more than some of the expensive indoor IP security cameras for outdoor use that we tested.

-The company is not United States based and is located in China so customer service may be a drawback.
+The company is not based in the United States and is located in China, making its customer service a drawback.